dvipid/ButtonForge/ButtonForge/ReadMe.txt

 History:
-03-August-2021		v1.0.6	- Fixed an issue with PVP Talent spell Spirit of the Redeemer
+28-August-2021		v1.0.7  - Fixed an issue with Priest PVP Talent spell "Inner Light and Shadow" (Thanks to techno_tpuefol) 03-August-2021		v1.0.6	- Fixed an issue with Priest PVP Talent spell "Spirit of the Redeemer"

 03-July-2021		v1.0.5	- Fixed an issue displaying cooldown for Fury Warrior Condemn spell